Note: We are not taking monetary donations at this time. Donations on Change.org go toward their staff and servers, not the Save McLane movement.

 What can you do?
 SPREAD THE WORD

-Let your friends, family, and neighbors know about this upcoming DNR sale.
+Let your friends, family, and neighbors know that these woods should be protected.
 Ask them to visit our site, sign the petition, contact elected officials, and subscribe to show their support, and get ready... there's more to come as we strive to save the mature forests we all love!

 They should not be clearcut.